Skincare

 • CeraVe Moisturizing Cream

-the one spray tan artists have been quietly recommending for years. apply a thin layer to your knees, elbows, and ankles before you tan to keep those areas from going too dark.
+the one spray tan artists have been quietly recommending for years. a thin layer on knees, elbows, and ankles keeps those areas from going too dark.

 • Bondi Sands Tanning Applicator Mitt